 In various forms of group therapy, it is common that the facilitator will work with an individual while others look on.
 Unless the observers have the skill of holding presence and staying presently active with the client, the observers can easily activate into their own deep material, sometimes withdrawing, splitting off from the group, or possibly intervening in the work in some overt way.
 This can have deleterious effects on participants and on group dynamics and can diminish the safety within the group.

 Most of the time, the support members are identifying with the turn person.
-This identification process tends to activate the client, causing an acceleration into her own material, thus driving the client toward overwhelm and / or cathartic behavior.
+This identification process tends to activate the client, accelerating her into her own material, thus driving her toward overwhelm and / or cathartic behavior.
 These overwhelm states can deny the turn person and other group members the opportunity to settle within themselves and self regulate within their own autonomic nervous system.
 It is my goal to support participants to refine their own capacity to self-regulate and hold presence.
 I keep the focus on the relationships within the group, and on integration of shock and traumatic imprinting.
 Over-identification of support members with the turn person tends to reproduce the dynamics of the family system that the turn person came from.
 It is absolutely fine for participants to have feelings.
-The surround members need affective ways to bring their activating feelings to the group.
-So that material can be integrated and the surround person can receive coaching and support.
+The surround members need effective ways to bring their activating feelings to the group so that material can be integrated and the surround person can receive coaching and support.

 There are many ways for the facilitator to encourage presence and appropriately involve the support participants in the process.
 The facilitator needs to keep a consistent check on the group.
 Taking a pause, saying “wait” and “stop” as described above in the section on principles can support people when they are moving into overwhelm.
 Other ways to do this are: